preraku/oscar-backend/README.md

 4. Run `bun install`
 5. Create a `.dev.vars` file in the root of the repo. (e.g. `oscars-backend/.dev.vars`).
 It should look like the following:

+> [!TIP]
+> npm is perfectly valid and can be used instead of bun wherever bun is mentioned.

+> [!TIP]
+> I highly recommend installing [Bruno](https://www.usebruno.com/) to help with API development.
+It's basically Postman, but free.
+It isn't required, but it's a great tool.

 ```
 [vars]
 JWT_SECRET_KEY=my_jwt_secret_key